Watch Father Peter Mangum’s Meeting with Ushers and Ministers of Care

 The Ministry of Usher is open to all called to welcome and offer assistance to visitors and parishioners to all who attend Mass.
 Ushers are needed at all Masses.
 The time commitment is minimal-just an extra 20 minutes before your Mass and 10 minutes after.
 Anyone 18 years of age or older and a member of our parish can become an Usher and Greeter.

-If you are interested in helping St. John’s with this ministry, please call the Cathedral Office for information on how to join.
+If you are interested in helping with this Cathedral ministry, please call the Cathedral Office for information on how to join.

 This ministry is a great opportunity to meet parishioners of the Cathedral Parish while performing a vital service which is to enhance a person’s participation of and appreciation for the Mass/Liturgy.